Renix: AMC/Jeep applications

-The Jeep Wrangler (YJ) did not get the AMC 4.0 engine until 1991, when it was accompanied by Chrysler-designed electronics as well.
+The Jeep Wrangler (YJ) did not get the AMC 4.0 L I6 engine until 1991, when Chrysler-designed electronics accompanied it.
 Until then, it retained the AMC 258 CID engine with a carburetor.
 No other Jeep vehicle was equipped with Renix electronic controls.

 Operation

-In a typical Jeep application, the ignition control module (ICM) is located in engine compartment.
-It consists of a solid-state ignition circuit, as well as an integrated ignition coil that can be removed and serviced separately.
+In a typical Jeep application, the ignition control module (ICM) is in the engine compartment.
+It consists of a solid-state ignition circuit and an integrated ignition coil that can be removed and serviced separately.
 Electronic signals from the ECU to the ICM determine the amount of ignition timing or retard needed to meet engine power requirements.
 The ECU provides an input signal to the ICM.
 The ICM has outputs for a tach signal to the tachometer and a high voltage signal from the coil to the distributor.
 The crankshaft position sensor senses TDC (Top Dead Center) and BDC crankshaft positions, as well as engine rpm.
-This sensor is secured by special shouldered bolts to flywheel/drive plate housing and is not adjustable.
+This sensor is secured by special shouldered bolts to the flywheel/drive plate housing and is not adjustable.

 Inspection stations

-The Renix control system is "pre-OBD" and therefore does not have a "Check Engine Lamp".
+The Renix control system is "pre-OBD" and, therefore, does not have a "Check Engine Lamp".
 It also does not "store" or "throw" Diagnostic Trouble Codes (DTCs) or "Parameter IDs" (PIDs).
 This is a common problem at vehicle inspection, particularly in California and other jurisdictions with emission standards.
-Most inspection stations are not aware and will try to explain the CEL/MIL "doesn't work".
+Most inspection stations are unaware and will try to explain that the CEL/MIL "does not work".

 Skoda applications

-In the 1980s, Skoda manufactured a small number of rear-engined cars with Renix fuel injection.
-These were originally destined for Canada but ended up in Europe.
+In the 1980s, Skoda manufactured a few rear-engined cars with Renix fuel injection.
+These were originally destined for Canada, but ended up in Europe.
 These are usually known as 135 GLi or 135 RiC.
 Fuel system parts may be available from Chrysler-Jeep dealers.

 Volvo applications

 The Volvo 700 Series and some of the Volvo 300 Series used a B200K 2.0 L inline-4 naturally aspirated engine with Renix ignition and some 300 series Volvos with Renault powerplants.
-The 300 Volvo series is not known U.S. It was manufactured in the Netherlands (with a limited production of cars in Malaysia through CKD process).
+The 300 Volvo series is unknown in the U.S. market.
+It was manufactured in the Netherlands (with a limited production of cars in Malaysia through the CKD process).

-All 300 series Volvo cars with gasoline engines came with Renix/Bendix ignition 1983 onwards until 1991 when production of the 300 series stopped.
+All 300 series Volvo cars with gasoline engines came with Renix/Bendix ignition from 1983 until 1991, when production of the 300 series stopped.

 Volvo "Redblock" engines equipped with Renix ignition: